Investing

 Step 1: Open a Brokerage Account

-The first step to invest is to open a brokerage account.
-There are many brokerages that offer free investment accounts with no minimum deposits and no fees for buying and selling stocks.
+Your first step involves opening a brokerage account.
+Many brokerages offer free investment accounts requiring no minimum deposits and charging no fees for stock transactions.

 start investing open a brokerage account